nederhof/opentypehiero/README.md

 a webpage containing bare sequences of hieroglyphs can be rendered as if it had control characters.

+It is important to realize that a custom group may not lead to the desired result if it is a subgroup of a larger group in one of the input files;
+i.e. the target sequence will not be recognized as part of the larger group.

 ### Creating images

 An image can be created from a fragment by: